Mitchell Fellows Director

 Affect the Law and Enhance Your Career

 If you want to affect the law as well as understand it, and to serve as a leader in law school, the legal community, and the world at large, the Fellows Program at William Mitchell can give you the necessary edge.
-Designed for our most exceptional students, this program links you with a faculty mentor whose efforts and practical wisdom are changing the law itself.
+Designed for our most exceptional students, this program links you with a faculty mentor whose efforts and practical wisdom are changing the law itself, and guarantees you a research assistantship, with your mentor professor or another member of our faculty, after your first year of law school.
 Our professors serve the law as critical observers and active participants, and they bring Mitchell Fellows into the core of that work.
 The program also links you with student and alumni mentors who can give you practical tips about law school and your legal career.

 A Mitchell Fellowship Enriches Your Education

 The Fellows Program — always a resource, never an obligation — enhances your William Mitchell experience in numerous ways.
 First, we give you mentors for each step of your law school career and beyond.
 You’ll be matched with a professor-mentor who is doing leading-edge research in an area that corresponds to your particular interests.
-If you are interested in becoming a faculty research assistant — a fantastic experience and great resume-booster! — for financial compensation or for academic credit, your mentoring professor, or another professor, may employ you to assist with scholarly research and writing.
-You’ll also be matched with a mentor from among the continuing Fellows, and will have the chance to meet with recent Mitchell alumni who can give you great advice about law school and the transition from law school to a legal career.
+If you are interested in becoming a faculty research assistant — a fantastic experience and great resume-booster! — for academic credit (or for financial compensation if you’re work-study eligible and prefer pay to credit), your mentoring professor, or another professor, may employ you to assist with scholarly research and writing.
+We guarantee all of our Fellows an opportunity to serve as a research assistant!
+You’ll also be matched with a student mentor from among the continuing Fellows, and will have the chance to meet with recent Mitchell alumni who can give you great advice about law school and the transition from law school to a legal career.
 Second, you’ll have the opportunity, several times each semester, to meet in small groups with the other William Mitchell Fellows and a faculty member who will engage you in a discussion of his or her scholarly research or pro bono litigation.
-Third, you’ll get the chance to take a seminar on “Lawyers and Leadership,” designed especially for the Fellows, who are chosen for the program based on their potential or demonstrated academic and leadership potential.
+These Faculty-Fellows sessions are designed especially for the Fellows, who are chosen for the program based on their potential or demonstrated academic and leadership potential.

 Planned with Care and Forethought